What happens when you don’t take probiotics with antibiotics?

 How do antibiotics work?

-There are two ways antibiotics work;2 they can prevent the growth or multiplication of bacteria, or they kill them (without affecting human cells).
-However, as there are billions of bacteria living in a person’s digestive tract (gut microbiota), the antibiotic doesn’t necessarily distinguish between the good bacteria and the bad bacteria when it unleashes its effects.
+However, as there are billions of bacteria living in a person’s digestive tract (microbiota), the antibiotic doesn’t necessarily distinguish between the good bacteria and the bad bacteria when it unleashes its effects.

-Side effects of antibiotics on microbiota
+Side effects of antibiotics

 A decrease in the variety of species and the quantity of bacteria notably results in the loss of communication between microorganisms in the digestive tract and the intestine’s immune cells.
-The outcome of this is an altered immune response, making the individual more vulnerable to the next bacterial infection, especially resistant pathogens like Clostridium difficile and Salmonella enterica.7
+The outcome of this is an altered immune response, making the individual more vulnerable to the next infection, especially resistant pathogens like Clostridium difficile and Salmonella enterica.7

-One of the main side antibiotics effects identified following a course of antibiotics is AAD (antibiotic-associated diarrhea).
+One of the main side effects identified following a course of antibiotics is AAD (antibiotic-associated diarrhea).
 This symptom may arise up to eight weeks after finishing the antibiotic treatment and varies according to age, the person’s sensitivity and the prescribed antibiotic class.

 Given the multiple consequences of antibiotic use, how can we better protect ourselves when we have to take them?

-Taking probiotics and antibiotics
+Taking probiotics with antibiotics

 How to take probiotics with antibiotics?

-If you have been prescribed antibiotics, it’s important to eat a varied diet, including lots of fiber-rich foods (gut bacteria love prebiotic fiber) as well as a daily intake of clinically-proven probiotic supplement such as Bio-K+.
+Antibiotics may be medically necessary from time to time.
+Remember that along with the bad bacteria they also remove the good bacteria.
+When they’re truly necessary, it’s wise to do everything you can to limit the impact on gut flora to prevent adverse health effects from occurring.
+If you have been prescribed antibiotics, it’s important to eat a varied diet, including lots of fibre rich foods (gut bacteria love prebiotic fibre) as well as a daily intake of clinically-proven probiotic supplement such as Bio-K+.

 If you have questions about microbiota and gut health, let us know in the comments below.
 Join our community for more healthy tips.
 To stock up on Bio-K+, click here.
 Contact us or follow us on Facebook and Instagram.